3MFConsortium/spec_displacement/3MF Displacement Extension.md

 The \<object> element is enhanced with a new attribute "did" to specify an optional default displacement group in the triangle mesh.

 **did** - Specifies the default displacement map ID for the triangles in the mesh.
-This ID is ignored is no displacement maps is selected in any triangle.
+This ID is ignored if no displacement maps is selected in any triangle.

 ## 4.1 Triangle
 Element **\<triangle>**